Mowje/hpka/README.md

 		* publicElement
 * Append 10 random bytes

 Finally, the built payload is Base64 encoded (because of how HTTP is built, it should be without line breaks).
-After encoding, this blob is signed by the user's private key (corresponding to the public key info in the blob obviously)
+After encoding, this blob is signed by the user's private key (corresponding to the public key info in the blob obviously), using SHA1.

 __ActionType :__